-Croatia: Wind electricity projects, costs and benefits28.
-September 2015. / SEE Energy News
+Croatia: Wind electricity projects, costs and benefits, SEE Energy News

 So far in the power system of Croatia, a total of 346.45 MW of installed capacity was built into 16 wind farms, or 176 wind turbines, connected mostly to the transmission network (84% of total installed capacity), and partly to the distribution network (16% of total installed capacity).
 VE power ranges from 6 MW to 43 MW.
 Due to technical limitations, Croatian Transmission System Operator (HOPS), introduced a possible WPP integration quota of approximately 400 MW, which is significantly less than the overall interest of investors who have expressed their intention to build a wind power larger than 3,000 MW.
 Currently two more WPP are under construction, including the expansion of an existing one, so that the possible integration quota will soon be reached, and the total installed wind power capacity will amount to 420 MW.